 In 2016 Teddy released Little Windows, a record of original duets with singer Kelly Jones.
 The album was recorded live to tape and features an all-star band of backing musicians.
 Teddy also produced Dori Freeman’s debut album which was hailed by The New York Times as one of the year’s best https://www.nytimes.com/2016/02/07/arts/music/new-albums-from-infamous-stringdusters-trixie-whitley-and-others.html?_r=0

-2017 sees the release of the long-awaited Shelby Lynn & Allsion Moorer duets record produced by Thompson.
-Not Dark Yet released in August.
+2017 saw the release of the long-awaited Shelby Lynn & Allsion Moorer duets record, Not Dark Yet, produced by Thompson.

 Dobro, steel guitar and lap steel player Cindy Cashdollar’s career has taken some surprising twists and turns that have led her to work with many leading artists in various genres; including Ryan Adams, Bob Dylan, Van Morrison, Dave Alvin, Rod Stewart, Albert Lee, Asleep At The Wheel, Marcia Ball, Jorma Kaukonen, Leon Redbone, BeauSoleil, Daniel Lanois, Redd Volkaert, & Peter Rowan.

 Cindy’s unerring ability to perfectly complement a song or step out with a tasteful, imaginative, and exciting solo – and to do it in so many musical genres – has made her one of the most in-demand musicians on the American roots music scene.
 Her debut CD, “Slide Show”, features guest artists comprising a Who’s Who from the landscape of Roots & Americana music.